pratikshya36/spider_webdev_task3/README.md

   3.Then I created an object of google.maps.places.Autocomplete(search) by  the name autocomplete.
   4.Then I added an addListener event to the autocomplete object when autocomplete is completedand location is selected.
   5.Then I create an object to get the place selected by using variable "place" using autocomplete.getPlace() and obtained the complete address and latitude and longitude of this place by using the properties of this object "place" using various   syntaxes.

-  # STEP-4:FINDING TEMPERATURE OF THE PLACE